reboottechrishi/CloudMeet/MultiCloud_AI_Meetup_2025/Networking-Zero-to-Hero.md

        : Will setup two host machine in diffrent VLAN and try to connect : will setup two host in same VLAN and try to connect : Requirenent of Router/L3 switch to connect different VLNS

+- LAB2:Connect your VPC to other networks
+       :Enable internet access for a VPC using an internet gateway :Connect to the internet or other networks using NAT devices :Associate Elastic IP addresses with resources in your VPC :Connect your VPC to other VPCs and networks using a transit gateway :Connect your VPC to remote networks using AWS Virtual Private Network : Connect VPCs using VPC peering
 ```
 * **Internet Access:**
     * Enabling internet access for a VPC using an internet gateway